fpsom/elixir-ml-biostats-hackathon/episode-03.md

 X_normalized = min_max_scaler.fit_transform(X)
 X_normalized = pd.DataFrame(X_normalized, columns=feature_names)
 ```
-### Visualizationin
+### Understanding data

 Following up the, more or less, standard routine established in the previous episodes, the first thing we do when loading our dataset is to try to get a sense of it, like how well classes are separated, what's the distribution of them, what's the variance of features and other aspects.
 This time we will attempt to apply **t-sne** algorithm, so as to reduce dimensions and project our samples into a 2D plot (more or less like we did in the last part of the first episode with PCA).
-We are not going to utilize the reduced-dimensionality features, however, in the rest of the analysis, because the new features created by t-sne do not have a physical meaning; they are just mathematical objects occured from the combination of real features.
+We are not going to make good use of the reduced-dimensionality features in the rest of the analysis, because the new features created by t-sne do not have a physical meaning; they are just mathematical objects created from the combination of actual features.
 This part we'll only contribute to our better understanding of data.

 *So what's t-sne?*